Pastoral Care Funds & Ministries

 St. Francis Xavier Fund for Missionary Parishes

-The St. Francis Xavier Fund provides resources -- both financial and human -- to partner with pastors to build long-term sustainable parishes.
+Mission: The St. Francis Xavier Fund provides resources -- both financial and human -- to partner with pastors to build long-term sustainable parishes.
 This fund strives to alleviate the financial burdens of urban churches that exhibit strong leadership, are pastorally vibrant, and reflect outstanding Missionary outreach.
 The goal is to empower Pastors to focus on nurturing and growing their ministries and furthering the work of evangelization and renewal, while ensuring that facilities are functioning to meet the future needs of the parish.
-The fund also builds bridges between pastors, parishes, and parishioners to better appreciate and cherish our Diocese's diversity.